Alfresco/docs-alfresco/media-management/1.2/config/index.md

 ## Configuring a CloudFront publishing channel

-You can configure Alfresco Content Services to use the AWS CloudFront publishing channel to make content available outside your organization.
+You can configure Content Services to use the AWS CloudFront publishing channel to make content available outside your organization.

 Configure a publishing channel to allow you upload and manipulate content in the Amazon CloudFront Content Delivery Network (CDN).